olvaffe/olv-notes/graphics/apis/vulkan.md

 - 29.14.
 Coverage Reduction
   - when `rasterizationSamples` is greater than the fb samples

+## Chapter 30.
+The Framebuffer

+## Chapter 31.
+Dispatching Commands

+## Chapter 32.
+Device-Generated Commands

 ## Chapter 33.
 Sparse Resources

+## Sparse Resources

 - 33.1.
 Sparse Resource Features
+  - sparse binding
+    - create the resource with `VK_IMAGE_CREATE_SPARSE_BINDING_BIT` or `VK_BUFFER_CREATE_SPARSE_BINDING_BIT`
+    - use `vkQueueBindSparse` to bind memories
+    - a resource is backed 1 or more memories
+    - when a resource is active, it must be fully resident
+    - when a resource is idle, memories can be unbound/rebound/moved
+  - sparse residency
+    - create the resource with `VK_IMAGE_CREATE_SPARSE_RESIDENCY_BIT` or `VK_BUFFER_CREATE_SPARSE_RESIDENCY_BIT`
+    - when a resource is active, it can be partially resident
+    - mip tail is the tail levels of a mipmap that cannot be partially resident
   - `sparseBinding` feature
     - resouces can be bound at sparse block (i.e., gpu page) granularity
     - the entire resource must be bound to memory before use